Maureen Starkey Tigrett: Later life and death

 In 1976, Maureen started to live with Isaac Tigrett, best known as one of the founders of the Hard Rock Cafe and the House of Blues.
 They were married in Monaco on 27 May 1989.
-Tigrett, known for collecting memorabilia, once said that Maureen was his "ultimate collectible".
-During her relationship and marriage to Tigrett she often used the phrase, "Just give me furs, jewels and property, thank you."
-They had one daughter together, Augusta King Tigrett, who was born on 4 January 1987, in Dallas, Texas.
+Tigrett, known for collecting memorabilia, once said that Maureen was his "ultimate collectable".
+During her relationship and marriage to Tigrett, she often used the phrase, "Just give me furs, jewels and property, thank you."
+They had one daughter together, Augusta King Tigrett, born on 4 January 1987 in Dallas, Texas.

-Cox attended the funeral of drummer Keith Moon on 13 September 1978, at the Golders Green Crematorium, along with 120 guests, including Eric Clapton, Bill Wyman and Charlie Watts.
+Maureen attended the funeral of drummer Keith Moon on 13 September 1978, at the Golders Green Crematorium, along with 120 guests, including Eric Clapton, Bill Wyman and Charlie Watts.

-On 8 December 1980, Lennon's ex-wife, Cynthia Lennon, was staying at Maureen's home in London when Maureen received a phone call from Starr two hours after Lennon had been shot in New York City.
+On 8 December 1980, Lennon's ex-wife Cynthia Lennon was staying at Maureen's home in London when Maureen received a phone call from Starr after Lennon had been murdered in New York City.

 Maureen and Starr became grandparents when Tatia Jayne Starkey was born on 7 September 1985, to their eldest son, Zak, and his wife, Sarah Starkey (née Menikides), in England.

-Cox died at age 48 on 30 December 1994, due to complications from leukemia, after receiving treatment at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
+Maureen died at age 48 on 30 December 1994, from complications from leukaemia following unsuccessful treatment at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
 She had received bone marrow from her son, Zak, who then donated blood platelets and white blood cells.
 Maureen's four children, her 82-year-old mother, husband Tigrett, and ex-husband Starr were all at her bedside when she died.
-Following her death, Paul McCartney wrote the song "Little Willow" in her memory, which appears on his 1997 album, Flaming Pie, with a dedication to her children.
+Following her death, Paul McCartney wrote the song "Little Willow", which appears on his tenth solo studio album, Flaming Pie (1997), in her memory and with a dedication to her children.